Student charter

 Our vision

-- to create and maintain a truly excellent learning environment whereby all of our staff involved in this endeavour, tutors and administrative support staff alike, are driven by shared values and an institutional and individual commitment to this ambition
+- create and maintain a truly excellent learning environment whereby all our staff involved in this endeavour, tutors and professional services staff alike, are driven by shared values and an institutional and individual commitment to this ambition

 The Trust community of practice